Ayurvedic Breath Awareness

 • Mantra-based breath awareness: Repeat a calming mantra or phrase silently to yourself as you breathe, allowing the rhythm of the words to guide your attention.

-READ MORE: Ayurvedic Practices for Harmony
+READ MORE: Ayurvedic Mindful Eating Habits

 2. Deepening Your Meditation Practice with Breath Awareness